alexch/codelikethis/public/lessons/react/what_is_react.md

 - React is a JavaScript library from Facebook.
 - Which makes building complex user interfaces easy by:
-  - breaking the UI up into small, composible, functional components
+  - breaking the UI up into small, composable, functional components
   - providing tools to create components for each part of the interface
   - managing the assembly of those components into the final resulting web page